polaracep/soldering-kits/heart-badge/README.md

 ### Circuit

 15 LEDs wired in parallel with a DPDT switch.
-I used a DPDT switch because they're pretty easy to solder, unlike common SMD SPST/SPDT switches.
+DPDT switch was used because they're pretty easy to solder, unlike common SMD SPST/SPDT switches.
 The resistor I chose is 200R, which is not enough to be bright on daylight, but sufficient in a normal rooms.

 ### Schematic